 To help slow the spread of COVID-19, masks are required for all guests ages two and older inside the Museum and during your visit.

-We excitedly reopened our Museum doors in August of 2020 with a commitment to protect the health and well-being of all visitors, staff, and volunteers.
-In a continued effort to make your visit to NHMU as safe and enjoyable as possible, our Museum experience remains evolved.
-Continue reading to see what health and safety measures are in place as you prepare to join us - safely!
+In a continued effort to make your visit to NHMU as safe and enjoyable as possible, our Museum experience has evolved.
+Continue reading to see what health and safety measures are in place as you prepare to join us—safely!

 The Museum is open 10 a.m. to 5 p.m every day.
 On Wednesdays, we are open until 9 p.m.
 Tickets are not available for purchase at the Museum and must be reserved in advance.
 Guests are encouraged to start planning their visit at least one day in advance, as ticket availability is limited.